-- 1. Remove the two bottom attach screws in the access panel/toeplate (see Figure 3). - 2.
-Open the dishwasher door and remove the two top screws. - 3.
+- 1. Remove the two bottom attach screws in the access panel/ toeplate (see Figure 3). - 2.
+Open the dishwasher door and remove the two top attach screws. - 3.
 Close the door.
 The access panel can now be removed by pulling it forward. - 4.
-Install a 90° elbow (not included) into the water valve.
-Use Teflon® tape or joint compound to seal the elbow into the valve fitting.
-Valve fitting is 3/8" National Pipe Thread.
+Remove four screws to remove the toeplate (see Figure 3). - 5.
+If required, install a 90° elbow into the water valve.
+Use teflon tape to seal the elbow into the valve fitting.
+Valve fitting is %" National Pipe Thread.